 FreeCommander Alternatives

-FreeCommander is described as 'Easy-to-use alternative to the standard windows file manager.
-The program helps you with daily work in Windows.
-Here you can find all the necessary functions to manage your data stock' and is a very popular File Manager in the file management category.
+FreeCommander is described as 'Dual-panel manager with tabbed interface, built-in viewer, ZIP/RAR/7z archive support, folder sync, batch rename, search and customizable shortcuts' and is a very popular File Manager in the file management category.
 There are more than 100 alternatives to FreeCommander for a variety of platforms, including Windows, Mac, Linux, BSD and Android apps.
 The best FreeCommander alternative is Double Commander, which is both free and Open Source.
 Other great apps like FreeCommander are Total Commander, Files, Spacedrive and Dolphin File Manager.

 filter to find the best alternatives

 FreeCommander alternatives are mainly File Managers, but if you're looking for File Search Utilities or FTP Clients you can filter on that.
-Other popular filters include Linux, Mac and Android.
+Other popular filters include Linux, Android, Mac and Windows.
 These are just examples - use the filter bar below to find more specific alternatives to FreeCommander.

 Copy a direct link to this comment to your clipboard